10 Ornamental Grasses to Grow in Your Yard

 Fountain Ornamental Grass

 Fountain ornamental grass (Pennisetum spp.) gets its name from the graceful, fountainlike foliage.
 The shape alone is enough reason to grow this beautiful grass.
-But then it's decorated by fuzzy flower plumes in late summer.
-In fall, the foliage turns buff, making it a nice contrast against darker plants like the kale in this photo.
-This is ‘Hamlen’ dwarf fountain grass, which reaches just 2-3 feet tall.
-Zones 4-11.
-Plus: Here's how to grow grass.
+It’s decorated with fuzzy flower plumes in late summer.
+In fall, the foliage turns buff, which nicely contrasts darker plants like the kale in this photo.
+This is ‘Hamlen’ dwarf fountain grass, which reaches just 2-3-ft. tall.
+Best in zones 4-11.

 Prairie dropseed (Sporobolus heterolepis) is a handsome prairie ornamental grass with emerald green, hairlike foliage, and an arching shape.
-The foliage grows just 15-18 inches tall, with flower spikes reaching twice that height in late summer.
+The foliage grows just 15-18-in. tall, with flower spikes reaching twice that height in late summer.
 Being tolerant of poor, dry soils, prairie dropseed is well suited for erosion control on slopes.
 It can also be used to replace lawn grass, needing less watering, fertilizing and mowing.
-Zones 3-9.
-See other alternatives to lawn grass.
-Photo: Luke Miller/Oldsmobile Trees
+Best in zones 3-9.

 Karl Foerster Feather Reed Ornamental Grass

 Karl Foerster’s feather reed ornamental grass (Calamagrostis x acutiflora ‘Karl Foerster’) has a rigid, upright shape.
 This grass punctuates the landscape, especially as the flower spikes begin to turn a rich golden color in fall.
-Foliage grows 18-24 inches tall, while the stalks (which make great cut flowers) can reach double that height.
+Foliage grows 18-24-in. tall, while the stalks (which make great cut flowers) can reach double that height.
 Feather reed grass accepts moist or dry soils.
-Zones 4-9.
+Best in zones 4-9.

-Flame ornamental grass (Miscanthus ‘Purpurascens’) is known for its brilliant reddish orange fall foliage.
-Which is punctuated by creamy white plumes.
-The medium green summer foliage takes on reddish hues as the season progresses, eventually reaching a height of 3-4 feet.
-Zones 5-9.
+Flame ornamental grass (Miscanthus ‘Purpurascens’) is known for its brilliant reddish-orange fall foliage, punctuated by creamy white plumes.
+The medium green summer foliage takes on reddish hues as the season progresses, eventually reaching a height of 3-4-ft.
+Best in zones 5-9.

 Porcupine ornamental grass (Miscanthus sinensis ‘Strictus’) and its cousin zebra grass (M. sinensis ‘Zebrinus’) are easy to spot in the garden.
 The bright green blades have golden bands, so they definitely stand out.
-While zebra grass has a relaxed habit, it grows up to 5 feet tall.
-And porcupine grass is more upright and can reach 8 feet in height.
-Additionally, this grass is best in zones 4-9.
-Plus: Growing Grass Under Trees
+Zebra grass has a relaxed habit and it grows up to 5-ft. tall.
+Porcupine grass is more upright and can reach 8-ft. in height.
+Best in zones 4-9.

 Maiden Grass/ Shutterstock

-Maiden ornamental grass (Miscanthus sinensis ‘Morning Light') is exquisite when backlit by, well, morning light.
-Or afternoon light.
-Or when sitting in the garden on a cloudy day.
-The arching foliage is decorated with narrow stripes of white, and reaches 4 to 5 feet.
-And this grass looks great all season.
+Maiden ornamental grass (Miscanthus sinensis ‘Morning Light’) looks exquisite when backlit by morning light… or afternoon light…. or when sitting in the garden on a cloudy day.
+The arching foliage is decorated with narrow stripes of white, and reaches 4-5-ft.
+This grass looks great all season.
 In late summer, dramatic plumes rise another foot, carrying the show through fall and winter.
-Zones 5-9.
+Best in zones 5-9.

 Sedge (Carex spp.) is a brightly colored, small ornamental grass for borders and containers and looks particularly good when massed.
 The most common varieties found at garden centers have chartreuse, variegated or even tan foliage.
 The unique colors of the grasslike foliage are what really make sedge a popular garden plant.
-Zones (4)5-8(9), depending on cultivar.
-See other container plants.
+Best in zones (4)5-8(9), depending on the cultivar.

 Blue fescue (Festuca glauca) is a great ornamental grass to grow when space is tight.
-It’s small and tidy—just 1 foot tall—so you can use it to edge the front of a flowerbed.
+It’s small and tidy—just 1-ft. tall—so you can use it to edge the front of a flower bed.
 Fortunately, the blue-gray foliage won’t get lost among the greenery.
-Zones 3-8.
-See other edging ideas.
+Best in zones 3-8.

-Purple fountain grass (Pennisetum setaceum ‘Purpureum’) is the ornamental grass for people who don't grow ornamental grass.
+Purple fountain grass (Pennisetum setaceum ‘Purpureum’) is an ornamental grass for people who normally wouldn’t grow ornamental grass.
 Grown as an annual in most places, it is often used as a backdrop for annual flowerbeds and as a centerpiece in a container.
 The dark foliage and tan flowerheads are a sight to behold.
-Zones 8-11.
+Best in zones 8-11.

-Dwarf pampas grass (Cortaderia selloana ‘Pumila’) is highly recognizable.
-Due to the huge white feathery plumes that decorate the thick, blue-green foliage in late summer and fall.
-Although this pampas grass is a dwarf, it still reaches 5 feet tall, so place it in the back of a border.
-Zones 6-10.
+Dwarf pampas grass (Cortaderia selloana ‘Pumila’) is highly recognizable thanks to the huge white feathery plumes that decorate its thick, blue-green foliage in late summer and fall.
+Although this pampas grass is a dwarf, it still reaches 5-ft. tall, so place it in the back of a border.
+Best in zones 6-10.